-lation risk: Recent revisions to the Fund's target Investment rategy included increasing the percentage of the Fund rested in inflation linked investments.
-Furthermore, as part of e 2022 valuation work, the Fund's Officers and Advisors dertook a "sense check" of the Fund's Investment Strategy to sess whether any changes are required in response to the pact of inflation - the conclusion was that no changes were rrently required. d Ukraine are less than 0.1% of the Fund however the impact Russia's invasion of Ukraine may impact more widely on obal investment markets, e.g. due to the impact on fuel and od prices.
-Following the results of the 2022 valuation, a review the investment strategy will be undertaken to consider any nendments required to ensure it remains fit for purpose.
-This view will consider the impact of all global events at that time, cluding the impact of the Russian invasion of Ukraine. ficers of the Fund respond to government consultations where evant to help influence policy. here relevant, the Fund will support lobbying or lobby directly ensure that its voice is heard in the development of national licy. ficers within the Fund ensure that they are aware of pending amendments to regulations and advise Pensions of pending and the LPB (and, where relevant, employers and theme members) in a timely way as to any amendments and
+Risk Response Inflation risk: Revisions to the Fund's target Investment Strategy have included increasing the percentage of the Fund invested in inflation linked investments.
+Furthermore, as part of the 2022 valuation work, the Fund's Officers and Advisors undertook a "sense check" of the Fund's Investment Strategy to assess whether any changes are required in response to the impact of inflation - no changes were currently required.
+Climate Change: The Fund's Investment Strategy Statement sets out how the Fund incorporates ESG factors including climate change into the investment process.
+The Fund believes that the best way to be a responsible investor and to influence policy change is not through divestment or boycotting specific sectors but through active engagement.
+The Fund responded to the DLUHC consultation on Governance and Climate Risk Reporting in November 2022, ahead of the release of regulation relating to increased levels of disclosure on Climate Related risks and opportunities.
+The resulting increased level of disclosure of how the Fund's assets will affect and be affected by climate change, will seek to ensure that the Fund understands and manages the financial risks and opportunities arising from climate change in order to protect and grow the Fund's assets and cashflows.
+Regulatory Changes: There is a risk that the LGPS is mandated to invest in particular markets or risks that may otherwise impact onto the sovereignty of the Fund.
+This may be caused by government policy or amendments to regulations.
+Officers of the Fund respond to government consultations where relevant to help influence policy.
+Where relevant, the Fund will support lobbying or lobby directly to ensure that its voice is heard in the development of national policy.
+Officers within the Fund ensure that they are aware of impending amendments to regulations and advise Pensions Committee and the LPB (and, where relevant, employers and scheme members) in a timely way as to any amendments and their impact to the Fund.

 4.3.
-Working with other stakeholders and industry initiatives to promote a well-functioning financial system
+Working with other stakeholders and industry initiatives to promote a well-functioning financial system.